Azure/ResourceModules/docs/wiki/TestingUsage.md

         ResourceGroupName = 'validation-rg'
         SubscriptionId    = '12345678-1234-1234-1234-123456789123'
         ManagementGroupId = 'mg-contoso'
-        RemoveDeployment  = $false
     }
-    DeployAllModuleParameterFiles = $false
-    GetParameterFileTokens        = $true
-    #TokenKeyVaultName             = 'contoso-platform-kv'
-    OtherCustomParameterFileTokens      = @(
+    AdditionalTokens      = @(
         @{ Name = 'deploymentSpId'; Value = '12345678-1234-1234-1234-123456789123' }
         @{ Name = 'tenantId'; Value = '12345678-1234-1234-1234-123456789123' }
     )
 }
 ```

+> You can use the `Get-Help` cmdlet to show more options on how you can use this script.

 ---

-# Handling Parameters that require or contain a value that should be tokenized
+## Handling Parameters that require or contain a value that should be tokenized

 The following scenarios are common to when to use a token value in the parameter file.
 Refer to [Parameter File Tokens Design](./ParameterFileTokens.md) for more details.